-Under the ASX Listing Rule 3.1, Refresh is required to immediately inform the market when it is aware, or becomes aware of any information concerning it that a reasonable person would expect to have a material effect on the price or value of the shares in Refresh.
+Under the ASX Listing Rule 3.1, Eneco is required to immediately inform the market when it is aware, or becomes aware of any information concerning it that a reasonable person would expect to have a material effect on the price or value of the shares in Eneco.

-To ensure that this occurs, Refresh must have in place mechanisms that ensure:
+To ensure that this occurs, Eneco must have in place mechanisms that ensure:

 (i.)
 All investors have equal and timely access to material information concerning the Company; and